-First quarter 1999 results include a one-time pretax restructuring charge of \$65 million, which affected segment reporting as follows: \$25.1 million to the Pressure-sensitive Adhesives and Materials segment, \$37.6 million to the Consumer and Converted Products segment, and \$2.3 million to Corporate.
+First quarter 1999 results include a pretax restructuring charge of \$65 million.
+The charge was allocated as follows: \$25.1 million to the Pressure-sensitive Adhesives and Materials segment, \$37.6 million to the Consumer and Converted Products segment, and \$2.3 million to Corporate.
 See Note 2 for additional information regarding the Company's first quarter 1999 restructuring charge.